-Corner Brackets.
-Applications that need corner brackets may use the floor and ceiling symbols encoded at U+2308..U+230B.
-These symbols should not be confused with the CJK corner brackets at U+300C and U+300D, which are used as quotation marks.
-Specific types of editorial punctuation, including corner bracket forms, can also be found in the Supplemental Punctuation block (U+2E00..U+2E7F).
+Floor and Ceiling.
+The floor and ceiling symbols encoded at U+2308..U+230B are tall, narrow mathematical delimiters.
+These symbols should not be confused with the CJK corner brackets at U+300C and U+300D, which are wide characters used as quotation marks in East Asian text.
+They should also be distinguished from the half brackets at U+2E22..U+2E25, which are the most generally used editorial marks shaped like corner brackets.
+Additional types of editorial marks, including further corner bracket forms, can be found in the Supplemental Punctuation block (U+2E00..U+2E7F).

 Crops and Quine Corners.
 Crops and quine corners are most properly used in two-dimensional layout but may be referred to in plain text.
-This usage of crops and quine corners is as indicated in Figure 15-7.
-The quine corners are also used in pairs (upper and lower) in mathematical notation.
+This usage is shown in Figure 15-7.